-- 30. On March 9, 2020 Governor Ron DeSantis issued Executive Order 20-52 concerning the public health emergency posed by the COVID-19 pandemic, citing his authority to declare a state of emergency under Chapter 267 (1)(a), Florida Statutes which is intended to provide emergency measures to protect residents from disasters that threaten life, health and safety and damage to property. - 31.
-On March 13, 2020, President Donald Trump declared a national state of emergency over the COVID-19 pandemic, effective March 1, 2020, wherein he directed that "hospitals and medical facilities throughout the country assess their preparedness posture and be prepared to surge capacity and capability." - 32.
-On March 20, 2020 Governor DeSantis issued Executive Order 20-70, relating to the COVID-19 pandemic, closing restaurants in Broward County and certain other South Florida counties (other than for deliveries and takeout), bars, taverns, pubs, night clubs, banquet halls, cocktail lounges, cafeterias, movie theaters, concert houses, auditoriums, playhouses, bowling alleys, arcades, gymnasiums, and fitness studios. - 33.
-Following the proclamation of state and national emergencies, Broward County Administrator Bertha Henry issued a series of Emergency Orders from March 22, 2020 to April 28, 2020 (Emergency Orders 20-01 to 20-07) that closed or severely restricted non-essential businesses in Broward County.
-Likewise, Miami-Dade Mayor Carlos Giménez issued Emergency Orders 3-20, 7-20 and 9-20 severely restricting or closing non-essential businesses in the County, including hotels and other travel venues. - 34.
+32. On March 9, 2020 Governor Ron DeSantis issued Executive Order 20-52 concerning the public health emergency posed by the COVID-19 pandemic, citing his authority to declare a state of emergency under Chapter 267 (1)(a), Florida Statutes which is intended to

+- 33. On March 13, 2020, President Donald Trump declared a national state of emergency over the COVID-19 pandemic, effective March 1, 2020, wherein he directed that "hospitals and medical facilities throughout the country assess their preparedness posture and be prepared to surge capacity and capability." - 34.
+On March 20, 2020 Governor DeSantis issued Executive Order 20-70, relating to the COVID-19 pandemic, closing restaurants in certain other South Florida counties (other than for deliveries and takeout), bars, taverns, pubs, night clubs, banquet halls, cocktail lounges, cafeterias, movie theaters, concert houses, auditoriums, playhouses, bowling alleys, arcades, gymnasiums, and fitness studios. - 35.
+Following the proclamation of state and national emergencies, Broward County Administrator Bertha Henry issues a series of Emergency Orders from March 22, 2020 to April 28, 2020 (Emergency Orders 20-01 to 20-07) that closed or severely restricted non-essential businesses in Broward County.
+Likewise, Miami-Dade Mayor Carlos Giménez issued Emergency Orders 3-20, 7-20 and 9-20 severely restricting or closing non-essential businesses in the County, including hotels and other travel venues. - 36.
 Then, on March 30, 2020 Governor DeSantis issued Executive Order 20-89, explicitly limiting access to businesses in South Florida: